 Carefully transfer rings to hot oil.
 Fry until rings are golden brown and crisp, about 2 – 2 1/2 minutes, flipping halfway through frying.

 Drain onion rings well and allow to set on the prepared paper towels or a wire cooling rack to catch the extra grease.
 No one wants to eat greasy onion rings.
 Season with more seasoned salt and freshly ground black pepper.
 Keep warm in oven.
-Return oil to 350 degrees and repeat until all rings are cooked.
+Return oil to 350°F and repeat until all rings are cooked.

 Serve your onion rings on a pretty platter with the dipping sauce.
+This recipe will serve 4-6 people.

 Enjoy your Beer-Battered Onion Rings with friends and family.
 Delicious with a cold glass of Root Beer or with your favorite hamburger.